sammarks/icons/README.md

 If you use this template repository, please ensure that the `.browserslistrc` and `svgo.config.js` match defaults that make you and/or your company happy.
 Additionally, you'll want to change the import path defining `ProductionBundleIconsMap` in both `src/index.test.js` and `src/index.stories.tsx` to match the `name` field of your `package.json`.

+## Native

+This library supports React Native.
+Just import icons using `@sammarks/icons/native` instead of `@sammarks/icons`.

+Internally, it uses `react-native-svg`, so make sure that's installed and configured as well.

 ## Contributing new icons to the library

 ### Process